 With these kinds of questions in mind, therapists usually encourage at-risk clients to use a safety plan.
 In treatment, therapists help clients brainstorm and create their own personal safety plan, which usually involves about 4 steps.

 Step 1: Identifying the situation.
 What are some signs that let you know you’re starting to feel hopeless, sad, frustrated, etc?
 Do you feel it in your body?
 Do you feel tired all the time?
 Do you lose your appetite or eat more than usual?
 Or is it more in your head/thoughts?
 Do you get racing thoughts, for example?
-Mindfulness techniques [Here’s a piece I wrote about how to find the find one for you] are great ways to get a clearer idea of how you’re feeling if you aren’t sure.
+Mindfulness techniques [Here’s a piece I wrote about how to find the right one for you] are great ways to get a clearer idea of how you’re feeling if you aren’t sure.

 Step 2: Self-soothing.
 What can you do for yourself to go back to how you were feeling before?
 What are some things you can do to cope with these feelings/this situation?
 How did you get through difficult times in the past?
 What stops, if anything, you from you using these coping skills now and how can you get around whatever is in your way?